RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 A Player's Point balance is a whole number, initially 0.
 The first Player to reach 200 Points wins the game.
+Klark needs 500 Points to win.
+Klark Devotees win if klark wins, and cannot win any other way.

 ### 3. BOOKKEEPERS AND ELECTIONS